-To merge videos together, you must first add them to the timeline in the order you want them to appear.
-To add videos to the timeline, click and drag them from the media bin to the timeline.
-To reorder your videos on the timeline, click and drag them to the desired location.
-Click the play button above the timeline to preview your merged media.
-It’s important to note that Camtasia will only produce the videos that are on the timeline.
+To merge videos together, you must add them to the Timeline in the order you want them to appear.
+To add videos to the Timeline, click and drag them from the Media Bin to the Timeline.
+To reorder your videos on the Timeline, click and drag them to the desired location.

 Now you can click the Play button above the Timeline to preview your merged videos.
 If there are gaps between your clips, be sure to move them together until they’re touching.
 It’s important to note that Camtasia will only produce the videos that are on the Timeline.